Arthur O'Leary (composer): Biography

 O'Leary was born in Tralee, County Kerry, both his father (also named Arthur) and uncle Daniel having been talented musicians, too.
 Arthur Senior was said to be first cousin to Arthur Sullivan's grandfather in an obituary for O'Leary written by W. H. Grattan Flood.
 When young Arthur's talents were discovered at the age of ten, a visiting barrister, Wyndham Goold became his patron: in May 1844 he sent him to school in Dublin and secured private piano tuition.
 With financial backing from others, including John Stanford (father of Charles Villiers Stanford), and with letters of introduction from William Sterndale Bennett, O'Leary was able to study at the conservatory in Leipzig, where he arrived in 1847 to study piano (with Ignaz Moscheles), organ, violin, and harmony (with Julius Rietz).
 During this time he was invited several times to musical dinners where he met, besides Moscheles, Felix Mendelssohn-Bartholdy and Joseph Joachim.
 He also attended Mendelssohn's funeral in 1847.

 Between February 1852 and December 1854 O'Leary studied the piano with Cipriani Potter and Sterndale Bennett at the Royal Academy of Music (RAM), London.
 He became an assistant professor at the RAM in 1856 and elected a fellow in 1864, teaching piano and composition.
-Among his more notable pupils were Charles Villiers Stanford, Arthur Sullivan, Stanley Hawley, and Alicia Adelaide Needham.
+Among his more notable pupils were Charles Villiers Stanford, Arthur Sullivan, Stanley Hawley, Alicia Adelaide Needham, and Agnes Clune Quinlan.
 He also had other teaching positions in London at institutions including the National Training School for Music (from 1876), the Guildhall School (1880–1900), the Crystal Palace School of Science and Art (from 1886), and the Beckenham School of Music (from 1894).
 He resigned from the RAM and other positions in 1903.
 He was elected a member of the Philharmonic Society in 1875.

 O'Leary had married Rosetta Vinning on 5 November 1860 and they had two daughters, Catherine Wyndham and Annette Elizabeth.
 Annette married Harry Pye, son of Kellow Pye in 1897.
 Arthur and Rosetta both died in London (Rosetta in 1909), and they are buried in Aghadoe cemetery near Killarney, Ireland.
 Annette and Harry Pye had one son, Edmund Arthur Pye, born in 1902.
 He was educated at Epsom College and studied medicine at Cambridge and St. George's Hospital, London.
 He married Dorothy Neville in London in 1928, separating after three years, having had one son.
 Edmund Arthur Pye left his medical career behind after the second world war when, along with his second wife Anne Welsh, he embarked on his better-known career as yachtsman and writer, using the name Peter Pye.
 His son Patrick Pye was raised in Dublin by his mother and became an artist.